KTRL+F: Knowledge-Augmented In-Document Search: Acknowledgements

 \subsection{External Knowledge Linking Module}

-The external knowledge linking module skims the target text and identifies entities, which can be potential candidate targets, mapping each of them to the relevant Wikipedia knowledge base.
-The output of this module is a list of candidate targets along with Wikipeidia page linked to each target, which serves as external knowledge about the targets.
-To focus on building a model that can integrate external knowledge, we use existing entity linking models for this purpose.
-While there are various entity-linking models available for this purpose, we opt to utilize a Wikifier API~\citep{brank2017annotating} as an entity linker for ease of use.
+The external knowledge linking module scans the target text, identifies entities that could be potential targets, and maps each of them to the relevant Wikipedia knowledge base.
+The module outputs a list of candidate targets along with the linked Wikipedia page for each target, serving as external knowledge about the targets.
+We use existing entity-liners to focus on building models that can integrate external knowledge.
+While there are various entity-linkers available, we choose to utilize a Wikifier API~\citep{brank2017annotating} as an entity linker for its ease of use.